mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Jordan_Peterson_Youtube_Lectures/How_To_Write/Fourth_Draft.md

  If you wanna think something through this is how you do it.
 Whats the conceptual framework for editing : The words should be right words.
 Make sure each word is exact for that sentence.
 Phrases is properly phrased.
 Make sure each paragraphs are in context with other paragraphs.
 You write each sentence again again again.
 Then choose between sentences and throw others.
 Then reorder the sentences.
 Often Jordan Peterson keep throw sentences in some document.

+Then instantly start writing without worrying about editing in the first place.
+You write down everything.
+If you are stuck you write I'm stuck here.
+Then after you write all your thoughts you do the first draft.
+Then you edit it.
+You throw it useless content.
+But that's okay because if you want to produce high-quality content this process is necessary.Don't edit while you producing.
+Leave it after you finish writing.

 ### CLUSS
 Before writing, you have to do background research.
 Get knowledge about the domain or do thinking about a subject.
     First of all, you need a subject(problem) to write on. -> You want to have a problem you want to solve.